Shreyp087/aegis-desk/README.md

 ## Problem Statement

+I built Aegis Desk around a moment that felt small at first, but stuck with me.

+While applying for jobs and internships, I found a message in my spam folder about a role I may actually have applied to.
+The sender looked real.
+The company looked real.
+The opportunity looked relevant.
+But the fact that it landed in spam immediately created doubt.

+I remember the exact tension: if I ignore this, I might miss something important.
+If I trust it too quickly, I might get fooled.

+That is the real problem Aegis Desk is trying to solve.

-Most inbox tools help you organize messages.
+Most inbox tools focus on organization.
-Aegis Desk is built around a different question:
+Aegis Desk starts from a more human question:

-**When an email looks important, but you are not fully sure you should trust it, how do you decide what to do next?**
+**When an email looks important, but you are not fully sure you should trust it, how do you decide what to do next with confidence?**

-That uncertainty shows up in real workflows:
+That feeling is easy to relate to, even outside job search:

-- recruiter outreach that lands in spam
+- a recruiter email that lands in spam
-- contract follow-ups from unfamiliar senders
+- a contract follow-up from a sender you do not recognize immediately
-- vendor or payment emails with pressure to act quickly
+- a vendor or payment request with pressure to act quickly
-- legal or operational messages that look relevant but could still be risky
+- a legal or operational message that seems relevant, but still feels off
-- promotional noise mixed into genuinely important inbox traffic

-This project started from a very practical moment: finding a potentially real job-related message in spam and realizing that the real problem was not just filtering email, but deciding whether a message deserved trust, urgency, verification, or dismissal.
+- a noisy inbox where promotions and fake urgency compete with messages that actually matter

-The audience most affected is anyone whose inbox contains high-consequence ambiguity:
+The audience most affected is anyone whose inbox contains important but ambiguous decisions:

 - job seekers
 - freelancers and consultants